FgForrest/evitaDB/docs/user/en/use/api/query-data.md

 - `/rest/catalog-name/entity-collection/list`
 - `/rest/catalog-name/entity-collection/query`

-where the `catalog-name` would be a name of a concrete [catalog](/docs/user/en/use/data-model.md#catalog), and the `entity-collection` would be a name of a concrete [entity collection](/docs/user/en/use/data-model.md#collection), for example `/rest/evita/product/get` or `/rest/evita/category/query`.
+where the `catalog-name` would be the name of a concrete [catalog](/docs/user/en/use/data-model.md#catalog), and the `entity-collection` would be the name of a concrete [entity collection](/docs/user/en/use/data-model.md#collection), for example `/rest/evita/product/get` or `/rest/evita/category/query`.

-The `/get` endpoints only support a very simplified variant of filter and requirements part of a query using URL query parameters.
-As result, you receive a specific entity object only without unnecessary data around it.
+The `/get` endpoints only support a very simplified variant of the filter and requirements part of a query using URL query parameters.
+As a result, you will only get a specific entity object without unnecessary data around it.
-These simplified endpoints are mainly meant to be used when developing or exploring the API by unique keys, as they provide quick access to entities.
+These simplified endpoints are primarily intended to be used when developing or exploring the API by unique keys, as they provide quick access to entities.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>
 [Java query example](/docs/user/en/use/api/example/rest-get-query-example.rest)
 </SourceCodeTabs>

-The `/list` endpoints support full filter and order parts of a evitaDB query but the requirement part is limited only to fetching entity bodies, not extra results.
-As result, you receive simple list of entities without needing to dig through rather complex full-blown response with pagination and extra results as you would with the `/query` endpoint.
+The `/list` endpoints support full filter and order parts of an evitaDB query, but the requirement part is limited only to fetching entity bodies, not extra results.
+As a result, you will get a simple list of entities without having to deal with the more complex full response with pagination and extra results as you would with the `/query` endpoint.
-These queries are meant to be used as a quick way/shortcut for fetching list of entities, when no extra results or more advanced pagination requirements are needed.
+These queries are meant to be used as a quick way/shortcut to get a list of entities, when no extra results or more advanced pagination requirements are needed.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>
 [Java query example](/docs/user/en/use/api/example/rest-list-query-example.rest)
 </SourceCodeTabs>

-The `/query` endpoints support full-featured queries that are the main queries one should want to use when number of entities is not known beforehand or extra results are needed as they support all the evitaDB querying features.
+The `/query` endpoints support full-featured queries, which are the main queries you should use when the number of entities is not known in advance or extra results are needed, as they support all evitaDB query features.
 Because of all the features, the responses of these queries are more complex than for the other two endpoint types.
-However, besides entity bodies, you receive pagination metadata and extra results in one query.
+However, in additions to entity bodies, you receive pagination metadata and extra results in one query.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>